Mark Reckase: Biography

 Reckase graduated from the University of Illinois at Urbana-Champaign in 1966 with a B.S. in psychology.
 He earned his Ph.D. in psychology from Syracuse University in 1972, where his advisor was Eric F. Gardner.
 His dissertation was titled Development and application of a multivariate logistic latent trait model.

 Reckase began his career on the faculty at University of Missouri in 1972.
 In 1981, he moved on to a position as Assistant Vice President for Assessment Innovations at ACT.
 In 1998, he left ACT to join the faculty of the College of Education at Michigan State University.
 He retired in 2015.

-Reckase has served as President of the International Association for Computerized Adaptive Testing (2017) and as President of the National Council on Measurement in Education (2008-2009).
+Between December 2001 and November 2006, Reckase was chief editor of the academic journal Applied Psychological Measurement.
+He has served as President of the International Association for Computerized Adaptive Testing (2017) and as President of the National Council on Measurement in Education (2008-2009).

 Research

 Reckase specializes in the development of educational and psychological assessments, particularly the psychometric theories underpinning the development of such tests.
 He has worked extensively in multidimensional item response theory since the beginning of his academic career: his dissertation was on the early development of a multidimensional item response model and he went on to write a book on the topic in 2009.
 He has branched out into other psychometric areas, like standard setting.